“I’m out of here!” or “I’ll never forgive you for doing this to me!“

 And finally… Five things to not say in the delivery room… Can you guess which?
 (Don’t miss these!)

-Now that you are prepared with tips for dad during childbirth, you’ll be better able to take care of mom while she does the hard work.
+When you are prepared with knowledge and ideas on your role as birth partner, you’ll be better able to take care of mom while she does the hard work.

 Good luck!
 And if you have any tips or experiences you would like to share on the topic, please leave a comment below!